 - IV.C.
 Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) - IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
-(Core) - IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program.
 (Core)

-IV.C.4.
-Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) IV.C.4.b) educational activities specific to blood banking/transfusion medicine, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
+IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
+(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of medical microbiology prior to completion of the program.
+(Core) IV.C.4.
+Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) IV.C.4.b) educational activities specific to medical microbiology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
 (Core) IV.C.5.
-Fellows must participate in ongoing clinical consultations regarding all aspects of blood transfusion.
+Fellows must have structured education and experience in the administration, management, and direction of a medical microbiology laboratory, including quality assurance, safety regulations, and use of laboratory and hospital information systems.
 (Core) IV.C.6.
-Fellows must participate in the interpretation of laboratory data as part of patient care decision making and patient care consultation.
+Fellows must have experiences providing medical, scientific, and administrative direction in the diagnostic microbiology laboratory.
 (Core) IV.C.7.
-Fellows must have direct responsibility, with appropriate supervision, to make decisions in the laboratory.
+Fellows must participate in financial and/or operational decisions relating to the diagnosis, management, treatment, control, and prevention of infectious diseases.
 (Core) IV.C.8.
-The didactic curriculum must include teaching conferences in blood banking/transfusion medicine, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in diagnosis and management of patient care utilizing transfusion medicine.
+The didactic curriculum must include teaching conferences in medical microbiology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing medical microbiology.
 (Core) IV.C.8.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year.
-(Core) IV.C.8.b) Didactic education must illustrate common and unusual cases.
-IV.C.9.
+(Core) IV.C.8.b) Didactic topics must include medical microbiology, the infectious disease aspects of pathology, and the clinical and epidemiologic aspects of infectious diseases.
+(Core) IV.C.9.
 Fellows should participate in laboratory quality assurance activities and inspections.
 (Detail)